 Gardens can also be found on a number of different planet types as sub biomes.
-They have a chance to be found as sub biomes on forest, desert, savannah, snow, jungle, toxic, mutated, midnight, or decayed planets.
+They have a chance of being found as sub biomes on forest, desert, savannah, snow, jungle, mutated, midnight, or decayed planets.

 Garden planets have a much more consistent layer composition compared to other non-Barren planets.